jtilly/R-travis-container-example/README.md

 | All subsequent builds that cache dependencies ([log file](https://s3.amazonaws.com/archive.travis-ci.org/jobs/73106362/log.txt))   | 1 min  0 sec  |

 The obvious shortcoming of this approach is that all dependencies are in fact cached.
-Therefore, if some of the required packages change, we need to manually delete the cache over at Travis to download and compile these packages again.
+Therefore, if some of the dependent packages change, we need to manually delete the cache over at Travis to download and compile these packages again.